How to add a cheat console to a Unity game

-What a Unity cheat console is (and is not)
+What a cheat console actually is

-If your search was "unity cheat console," you are looking for architecture, not a checkbox.
+If you searched for "unity cheat console" or "unity console commands," you are looking for a pattern, not a Project Setting.

-Building a Unity cheat console from scratch
+Build a cheat console from scratch

-Step 1 — UI layer
+1. UI layer

 You need:

-Step 2 — Command registry
+2. Command registry

 public class CommandRegistry : MonoBehaviour